CraftAcademy/node_api_generator/README.md

 ### Run tests in VSCode

 You can configure your VSCode to run your tests.
-That will allow youto set breakpoints and use the `debugger` command and halt the execution of your code.
+That will allow you to set breakpoints and use the `debugger` command and halt the execution of your code.

-Go through the process of creating the `launch.json` file in VSCode am add the following configuration:
+Go through the process of creating the `launch.json` file in VSCode and add the following configuration:

 ```json
 "configurations": [